Brewster's Millions (1985 film): Box office

+Critical response

-The film received mixed to negative reviews.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 35% based on 23 reviews, with an average score of 4.90/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 38% based on 24 reviews, with an average score of 5/10.
 The website's critical consensus reads, "With Richard Pryor's trademark ribald humor tamped down, Brewster's Millions feels like a missed opportunity to update a classic story."
-On Metacritic, the film received a score of 37 based on 13 reviews, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 37 based on 13 reviews, indicating "generally unfavorable" reviews.

 The staff review in Variety said bluntly: "It's hard to believe a comedy starring Richard Pryor and John Candy is no funnier than this".
 Janet Maslin, in her review for The New York Times, called the film "a screwball comedy minus the screws" which "does nothing to accommodate Mr. Pryor's singular comic talents".
 Director Walter Hill, she said, did not understand "the advantages of screwball timing," and the film's slow pace and lack of style gives it "a fatuous artificiality".
 She went on to praise the film's supporting cast, including John Candy, but said that the "flat" screenplay forces Candy to repeat himself.

-Walter Hill later called the movie "an aberration in the career line" being his only flat out comedy.
+Walter Hill later called the movie "an aberration in the career line" being his only flat-out comedy.
 He added that "whatever [the film's] deficiencies, I think the wistful quality was there.
 I was happy about that.
 The picture did well and made money."